PhD in Computing Science

 - Security issues of internet of things (IOT) for smart home or campus or city to support physical and mental wellbeing (supervisor: Dr Mohammad Hasan)

 Potential projects in Games

-- Games for health, games for rehabilitation and physiotherapy (supervisor: Professor Minhua Eunice Ma)
+- Serious games, games for health, games for rehabilitation and physiotherapy (supervisor: Professor Minhua Eunice Ma)

-- Serious games, pro-social games (supervisor: Professor Minhua Eunice Ma)
+- Location-based mobile game development (supervisor: Professor Minhua Eunice Ma)

 - Representations of gender and the female gamer in e-sports communities (supervisor: Dr Esther MacCallum-Stewart)

 - Creating a creative academic practice resource for games education (supervisor: Dr. Alke Groppel-Wegener)

 - AI in games or topics in games programming (supervisor: Dr David White)

 - Film, experimental film, documentary, narrative film, experimental sound and sound installation, video art (supervisor: Dr Heather Minchin)

 - Interaction and User Interface for interactive film and live brain-computer cinema performance (supervisor: Dr Polina Zioga)